 Management by a third party

-A third party organisation, such as a care provider, will arrange payments for services you are receiving in line with your wishes.
+A third party organisation, such as a care provider, will arrange payments for services you're receiving.
 The third party may charge you for this service.

 Cash payments are paid directly into a bank account specifically set up to receive the personal budget (not your usual savings account).
 You can choose how to spend this money to meet the needs set down in your agreed care plan, which maximises your choice and independence.
 It can’t be used to pay for day-to-day costs such as food or utility bills.

 You must request direct payments if you want to receive them.
-The local authority then decides whether to agree.
+The local council then decides whether to agree.

-You can be personal and creative with how you spend your direct payments, for example:
+You can be creative with how you spend your direct payments, for example: